Community Calendar

 Keep Walton Beautiful meets the first Wednesday of each month at 12:00 noon in the Walton County Recycling Center's Environmental Education room.
 Bring your lunch and join us.
 We encourage you take leadership in positive activities to improve our communities and join us or become a volunteer.
 Your Assistance, Ideas and Suggestions are always welcomed.

-Beautification: Year round landscaping area parks and public venues.
+Beautification: Year round landscaping area parks

 Big Blue Box: Recycle all household batteries (i.e. 9V, A, AA, AAA,C,D).